LeifAndersen/leifandersen.github.io-old/_src/teaching/pygame2013/index.markdown

----
-layout: page
-title: "Game Development Using Python and Pygame"
+# Game Development Using Python and Pygame
-#date: 2013-07-02 15:21
-comments: true
-sharing: true
-footer: true
----

 ## Resources